 When the air was relatively low in VOCs, the air purifier would be green and run silently.
 But as VOC levels increase in the air, the AIRDOCTOR changes color and speeds up the fan, which becomes very loud.

 We had an open concept kitchen and living room.
-And EVERY TIME we used our GreenLife pans, the air purifier would go into what we called “death con” mode.
+And EVERY TIME we used our GreenLife pans, the air purifier would go crazy and start purifying in its highest strength.
 The lights would become red and the fan would be so loud that it was hard to hear the TV over it.
 And the air purifier would remain that way for up to an hour after cooking.